Konginkangas: Separation

 Konginkangas became a chapel community in 1867.
 Parts of the chapel community were also taken from the Saarijärvi parish to the west.
 The chapel community was also called Kömi, as the church was built on the lands of the farm of the same name.
 The Kömi farm was first mentioned in 1744.

 In 1866, the Konginkangas church was built.
 It was designed by Jaakko Kuorikoski.
 Building a large church was challenging at the time, as Konginkangas only had 32 houses.
 The church was renovated between 1898 and 1899.
 The church has room for 550 people.

 Konginkangas became a separate parish and municipality in 1895, though the municipal government was selected earlier in April 18, 1868.

 Merger

 In 1991, the people of Konginkangas voted whether they wanted their municipality to join Äänekoski or not.
 79,6% of eligible voters turned up and 53% voted against the merger.
 Despite this, Konginkangas was consolidated with Äänekoski in 1993.
 Owing to its distance from Äänekoski, the villages of Konginkangas still have a separate identity from Äänekoski today.

-Services

 Education

 The first public primary school (kansakoulu) in Central Finland was established in Konginkangas in the year 1867.
 A new wooden school, nowadays acting as a daycare, was established nearby in 1936.
 The current school is a brick building from the 70s, covering grades 1-6 (alakoulu).